bee-browser/bee/libs/jsparser/README.md

 ```

 Where the function `x` will be defined only if the `condition` is met.
 This is not allowed in the
-ECMA-262 specification and bee-jsparser stops due to an syntax error.
-Because
+ECMA-262 specification and jsparser stops due to an syntax error.
+Because `FunctionDeclaration` is
-`FunctionDeclaration` is not included in production rules for `Statement` in the ECMA-262 grammar.
+not included in production rules for `Statement` in the ECMA-262 grammar.

 ## TODO